Frequently Asked Questions Buteyko USA

 The standard test for measuring airway obstruction is the peak flow or spirometry.
 Spirometry measures your forced expiratory volume or in more simple terms how much air you can blow out in one second.
 However, as many asthmatics experience the test itself is enough to bring on a cough, wheeze or chest tightness.
 As the test itself causes airways to obstruct, it is not a reliable indicator.
 A more reliable indicator of asthma symptoms is the Control Pause.

 There are self help products on the market.
 These can be very worthwhile and we have found that many patients can greatly reduce their symptoms.
-The benefits of attending a Buteyko practitioner is that they can tailor a program to your needs, teach you the exercises, provide feedback as to whether you are doing it correctly, help you through cleansing reactions.
+The benefits of attending a Buteyko instructor is that they can tailor a program to your needs, teach you the exercises, provide feedback as to whether you are doing it correctly, help you through cleansing reactions.

 Question: How do you treat my asthma, snoring, sleep apnoea and other conditions?

-As Buteyko practitioners, we provide complete instruction on the reversal of chronic hyperventilation.
+As Buteyko instructors, we provide complete instruction on the reversal of chronic hyperventilation.
 Chronic hyperventilation causes airways and blood vessels to constrict.
 When you correct breathing volume, you stop coughing, wheezing and breathlessness.
 Learn more about the effects of chronic hyperventilation syndrome by clicking here.

 Question: How much does it cost to attend a complete Buteyko program in the USA?